-- A class is a construction plan for a set of similar objects of a system. ٠ - Objects are instances of classes. - Attributes: structural characteristics of a class ٠ - Different value for each instance (object) -
+- A class is a construction plan for a set of similar objects of a system. ٠ - Objects are instances of classes. - Attributes: structural characteristics of a class ۲ - Different value for each instance (object)

-dob = 03-05-1973
+lastName = "Miller" dob = 03-05-1973

-- Operations: behavior of a class ٠ - Identical for all objects of a class $\rightarrow$ not depicted in object diagram firstName: String lastName: String dob: Date
+- Operations: behavior of a class • - Identical for all objects of a cla $\rightarrow$ not depicted in object diagram for all objects of a class epicted in object diagram Class name Course Object of the Person class Attributes name: String semester: SemesterType hours: float maxMiller:Person firstName = "Max" lastName = "Miller" Operations getCredits(): int getLecturer(): Lecturer getGPA(): float firstName: String lastName: String dob: Date